 Good business architects use abstractions, like capability, service or function.
 In order to change, we need to change organization and activity.
 Until we get here.
 Until we get into what will change, it's just PowerPoint.

 Just because you are a business architect doesn't mean everything is a variable.
 The business architecture domain is constrained by superior architecture.
 Prior strategy, portfolio, project and solution delivery decisions will constrain the business architecture under development.
 The target in other domains will also constrain.

 All enterprise architecture is a simplified description of an organization that allows you to easily understand the complex structure and operation to effectively change it.
-To simplify analysis the enterprise architecture is divided in a set of domains – business architecture is one domain.
+To simplify analysis, we divide the enterprise architecture in a set of domains—business architecture is one domain.

 The business architect sets the stage for all other enterprise architecture.

 Free 12-week program to be a better enterprise architect

 Enterprise agility is reactive - see a threat or opportunity and react in time.

 Explore enterprise agility in action True Life EA Webinar: EA COVID-19 Response in a real-world case study of how a major corporation responded with enterprise agility and thrived in the COVID-19 crisis.